 On November of 2015, Laura released the single “Miracle”, as a tribute to roadI traffic victims.
 The tune was featured in the 2nd Global High-Level Conference on Road Safety in Brasília, Brazil, organized by the United Nations.
 The music video was shot and produced by André Pilli, a well known Brazilian YouTuber and videomaker, with whom Laura has done numerous collaborations.

-Laura was hired by Sony Music to work in the studio with Jennifer Lopez, as a Portuguese vocal coach for the ballad “Chegaste”, released by Jennifer in partnership with Brazilian music mogul Roberto Carlos.
+In 2016, Laura has worked in studio with Jennifer Lopez, as a Portuguese vocal coach for the ballad “Chegaste”, released by Jennifer in partnership with Brazilian music mogul Roberto Carlos.

 On April of 2017, Laura was the moderator of the Music and Culture panel at the Brazil Conference, in Harvard University.
 The panel featured two Brazilian music icons: Gilberto Gil, Brazil’s former minister of culture, and Yamandu Costa, a virtuoso on the acoustic guitar.